-PLANET IGS-10020HPT supports Digital Input, and Digital Output on the front panel, this external alarm offers technician use Digital Input to detect, and log external device status (, such as door intrusion detector ) then alarm.
-As Digital Output could be used to alarm if IGS-10020HPT port link down, link up or power failure.
+The IGS-10020PT/HPT supports Digital Input, and Digital Output on its front panel.
+This external alarm enables users to use Digital Input to detect, log external device status (such as door intrusion detector), and send event alarm to the administrators.
+The Digital Output could be used to alarm the administrators if the IGS-10020PT/HPT port is link-down, link-up or power-failed.